splunk/observability-workshop/content/en/s4r/3-quick-tour/4-log-observer-home/1-log-observer-home.md

 {{% /notice %}}
 {{% notice title="Tip" style="primary"  icon="lightbulb" %}}
-If you have used Splunk Enterprise or Splunk Cloud before, you are likely used to start investigations with logs.
+If you have used Splunk Enterprise or Splunk Cloud before, you are probably used to starting investigations with logs.
 As you will see in the following exercise, you can do that with Splunk Observability Cloud as well.
-This workshop, however, will use all the **OpenTelemetry** signals for investigations.
+This workshop however, will use all the **OpenTelemetry** signals for investigations.
 {{% /notice %}}

 Let's run a little search exercise: